 there are more than 40 English language clubs and charitable organizations

-music, computers, and Spanish (both conversational and structured)
+in art, handicrafts, music, computers, and Spanish (both conversational

-are available.
-Tennis, golf, walking, jogging, horseback riding,
+and structured) are available.
+Tennis, golf, walking, jogging,

-boating, fishing, mountain biking, Tai Chi, and various exercise
+horseback riding, boating, fishing, mountain biking, Tai Chi,

-being informed about many countries and cultures in the world
+in touch and being informed about many countries and cultures

-is easy too, as cable television has many English-language stations,
+in the world is easy too, as cable television has many English-language

-the popular CNN amongst them, and satellite reception gives up
+stations, the popular CNN amongst them, and satellite reception

-to two hundred and fifty channels including those beamed down
+gives up to two hundred and fifty channels including those beamed

 books, periodicals and videos.
 The library has 20,000 volumes